syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endhighlight %}
 {% endtabs %}

-Save the sfdiagram as image in specific format. diagram.SaveAsImage(ImageFormat.Png);
+Save the diagram as image in specific format. diagram.SaveAsImage(ImageFormat.Png);

-Save the sfdiagram as image with padding. diagram.SaveAsImage(5);
+Save the diagram as image with padding. diagram.SaveAsImage(5);
 diagram.SaveAsImage(2,5,5,2);

-Save the sfdiagram as Stream.
+Save the diagram as Stream.
 Stream stream = new MemoryStream();
 diagram.SaveAsImage(stream);

 N> To save the image on UWP platform location -AppData\Local\Packages\90e15aa5-f034-42d8-9532-0f8ac8ab27cf_bkebv2yxxpdar\RoamingState
-To save the image on Android and IOS platform location- emulator (or)simulator\PhotoGallery
+To save the image on Android and iOS platform location- emulator (or)simulator\PhotoGallery

 ## Diagram style settings
 It is easier to apply default rendering styles to all shapes, connectors, stencil symbol, and stencil header in a diagram.
 Pass the following arguments to diagram style setting constructor: